BKWLD/decoy/README.md

 	web1:
 		name: app
 		cron:
-			- "* * * * *": "php artisan COMMAND --heartbeat --env=$LARAVEL_ENV"
+			- "* * * * *": "php artisan <COMMAND> --heartbeat --env=$LARAVEL_ENV"

 	worker1:
 		name: worker
-		exec: "php artisan COMMAND --worker --env=$LARAVEL_ENV"
+		exec: "php artisan <COMMAND> --worker --env=$LARAVEL_ENV"

-In this example, COMMAND is your command name, like "import:feeds".
-With a setup like the above (and the default worker static config options), your command will be run every minute.
+In this example, "<COMMAND>" is your command name, like "import:feeds".
+With a setup like the above (and the default worker static config options), your command will run every minute on PB.
+And if the worker fails, the heartbeat will continue running it, at a rate of every 15 min (because of PB rate limiting).

 In addition, by subclassing `Bkwld\Decoy\Models\Worker`, the worker command will show up in a listing in the admin at /admin/workers.
 From this interface you can make sure the worker is still running and view logs.